 PPA’s explained: what is a power purchase agreement?

-Today we will discuss what PPA’s are, and how businesses with renewable capacity can leverage them to gain income.
+Today we will discuss what PPAs are, and how businesses with renewable capacity can leverage them to gain income.

-What is a PPA?
+What is a power purchase agreement (PPA)?

 A power purchase agreement in the broadest terms is a contractual agreement between an energy buyer and an energy seller.
 The two parties agree to buy and sell a specific amount of energy which has either been generated or will be generated by a renewable source.
 These contracts are usually long-term, often lasting upwards of a decade.